England given 'kick up the bum' - Wood

 Silverwood, who took over as coach in 2019, has won one of his past 11 Tests in charge, but says he is still the right man for the job.

-Wood says reviewing footage immediately after a game was not something England would usually do, as he and a lot of the senior players, including captain Joe Root, Ben Stokes, Jos Buttler, Stuart Broad and James Anderson, spoke up in "a very honest chat".
+Wood revealed that the players met for a 'very honest chat' following the defeat in the second Test, with senior players including captain Joe Root, Ben Stokes, Jos Buttler, James Anderson and Stuart Broad all having a say.

-He added: "Stokesy [Ben Stokes] and Joe Root spoke to the group about… basically a bit of a kick up the bum saying 'this isn't good enough'.
+"Stokesy [Ben Stokes] and Joe Root spoke to the group about… basically a bit of a kick up the bum saying 'this isn't good enough'," Wood said.

 "We've talked in depth about how things can get better.
 Not just words or cliched words, we actually set out what we're going to do in Melbourne practice-wise, what we're going to do differently."